yadel23/Foreign-Currency-Exchange/README.md

 # Foreign Currency Exchange Program

 ## Project Description
 #### The purpose of our Foreign Currency Exchange program is to provide users info on foreign currencies and some cryptocurrencies.
-With this we want our uses to be able to exchange their currencies and let time view up-to-date rates of currencies.
+With this we want our users to be able to convert any amount of money in whatever currency to another currency of their choice while being able to view up-to-date rates of currencies in real time.
 We can also provide users visualization of currency rates so they can view and compare changes with up to five different currencies at a time.

 ## Requirements
    * python 2.7 >